charliejamesdevelopment/pastebin-app/README.md

-**I still have yet to go through and remove unused variables, and stuff like that.
-Won't affect the end user but is needed.
-Register is currently disabled, will fix it soon. **

 # pastebin-app
 Created this application originally for personal use.
 However I thought people could use it for a base to develop their own, or even use this app as their own.
 Please do as you wish with it but make sure to give credit to me!